 Unlike many countries in Southern Africa, there really isn’t that much choice in terms of accommodation in Madagascar.
 Except in the beach resorts of Nosy Be and Ile Sainte Marie.
 The accommodation is reasonable but usually not of a very high standard.
 Even a so-called five star resort is not to be compared with a five star hotel elsewhere in Africa.
 Or the Indian Ocean Islands.
 We try to tell it as it is in our proposals.
 So that there are no surprises when you are on your Madagscar safari.
 So read our comments thoroughly!

-Having said that, Nosy Be and Ile Sainte Marie do offer a higher standard of hotel and so this is where you can upgrade your accommodation to offset the more modest lodges elsewhere.
+Having said that, Nosy Be and Ile Sainte Marie do offer a higher standard of hotel.
+So this is where you can upgrade your accommodation to offset the more modest lodges elsewhere.

 Some clients are under the impression that because the hotel standard is not high, the cost of a Madagascar safari or holiday will be moderate.
 Unfortunately this is not really the case.
-Though it is not one of the most expensive safari destinations in Africa – Angola takes that prize – it is not cheap.
+Though it is not one of the most expensive safari destinations in Africa.
+(Botswana takes that prize).
+It is not cheap either.

 There are a variety of reasons for this:

 - The international flight to Madagascar is expensive (due to lack of competition).
 Basically its almost as much as flying to London.
 Be warned!